about greenhorns

 Our Campus

 The Greenhorns are thankful to make our home in the charming coastal town of Pembroke, in Downeasternmost Maine.
 Greenhorns was founded in 2008 and moved to Maine in 2018.
-We host summer workshops and family-friendly camping at the farm, the nearby blueberry land and Pennamaquan River, and at our library headquarters, Reversing Hall.
-We have gently begun an artist-in-residency program—though 2022 is already booked.
+We host summer workshops and family-friendly camping at the nearby Blueberry Land and Pennamaquan River, and at our library headquarters, Reversing Hall.
+We have gently begun an artist-in-residency program—visit our residency page to learn more.

 It's been a big and positive change for our creative studio to have a rural headquarters for living, working, farming, cooking, exploring nature together, all while collaborating digitally with our national network.
 We partner with Smithereen Farm which runs an organic farm business and allows us to feed residents and visitors from our local, regional and international community.

-This facility is run by Smithereen Farm, our sister farm and allows us to offer take-away food items, along with the processing of MOFGA certified, value-added products, from Smithereen’s seaweed, herbs, mushrooms, blueberries, cranberries, apple cider vinegar, and more.
+This facility is run by Smithereen Farm, our sister farm, and allows Smithereen to offer take-away food items, along with the processing of MOFGA certified, value-added products, from Smithereen’s seaweed, herbs, mushrooms, blueberries, cranberries, apple cider vinegar, and more.
 You can also shop online.

 From our rural campus, we host visitors and collaborators from around the world, edit and produce radio pieces and video media, we publish the New Farmer’s Almanac, host artists and teachers, we coordinate conferences and exhibits, panel discussions and online curriculum.